 Civic engagement is hard.
 Really hard.
 A recent study found that millennials in 2016 were significantly less politically engaged than previous generations.
 While the cause is subject to debate, the effect is clear: Declining voter turnout.
 Facebook is trying to turn things around with Town Hall, a new feature that lets users locate, follow, and contact local state and federal government representatives.

 Town Hall, which can be accessed via Facebook’s slide-out menu on mobile and the web, provides a list of politicians at the local, state, and federal level, and buttons to follow their respective Facebook pages or contact them via text message, phone call, or email.
-Facebook said it is working to address gaps in information, such as missing phone numbers from reps without Facebook pages.

 Some of Town Hall’s features have made their way into Facebook’s News Feed.
 If you like or comment on a post made by an elected official, for example, a new feature in the comments section will provide a quick way to call, message, or email the rep. If you choose to do so, you’ll be prompted to share a post indicating that you’ve contacted the representative.